kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_28_1.png)

-data shows that cellular is the more preferred method of communication
+The above chart shows that cellular is the more preferred method of communication.

 ## Correlation